Asian stocks fall after US inflation feeds rate hike fears

 “Disinflation trends are in danger, which could prompt the Fed to both deliver more rate hikes and for them to stay higher for longer,” said Edward Moya of Oanda in a report.

-India's Sensex opened down less than 0.1% at 61,022.03.
-New Zealand and Jakarta advanced while Singapore and Bangkok declined.

 Stock prices have swung between gains and losses over the past year as traders try to figure out how far the Fed and other central banks will go to extinguish surging inflation.
-Some worry they might be willing to tip the global economy into a recession.
+Some worry central bankers might be willing to tip the global economy into a recession.

 Traders expect two more U.S. rate hikes of 0.25 percentage points this year to slow business activity and hiring.
 Some expect cuts to start as soon the end of this year despite comments by Chair Jerome Powell and other Fed officials that borrowing costs might have to stay elevated for an extended period to get inflation to their 2% target.